 Snatch has snappy pacing, aggressive characters, and an ensemble cast of Jason Statham, Stephen Graham, Vinnie Jones, Dennis Farina, Rade Šerbedžija, Jason Flemyng, Lennie James, and Benicio Del Toro.

-This British crime flick is full of zany and misfit characters, making it a rollercoaster ride from start to finish!
+This British gangster flick is full of zany and misfit characters, making it a roller coaster ride from start to finish!

 1. The Italian Job (1969)

-"You were only supposed to blow the bloody doors off!”
-Michael Caine shouts when the bullion van blows up mid-heist training.
+"You were only supposed to blow the bloody doors off!" shouts Charlie Croker (played by Michael Caine) when the bullion van blows up in the middle of heist training.